EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 After you have set the stage for administration, you explore the features of SharePoint cloud file storage including real-time collaboration, version control and the recycle bin.
 Then you explore OneDrive and a way to restore it.

-To manage the SharePoint project, you create a new Team with a new standard and a new shared channel.
+To manage the SharePoint project, you create a new Team with a new standard and a new shared channel (figure 1).
 You add members to the team and channels and explore the mapping between Teams channels and SharePoint sites.

+![Site structure after exercise 5][figure 1]
+Figure 1: Site structure after exercise 5

 ## Exercises